Verca/tic-tac-toe/README.md

            import dashboard from './modules/dashboard/routeIndex';
         ```

-        then add imported `dashboard` to the array of childRoutes
+        then add the imported `dashboard` to the array of childRoutes
         ```javascript
         export default {
           childRoutes: [{